Rays vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Rays Betting Records & Stats

-- The Rays have won in three of the five contests they have been named as odds-on underdogs this year.
+- The Rays have been chosen as underdogs in six games this year and have walked away with the win three times (50%) in those games.

-- Tampa Bay has entered five games this season as the underdog by -110 or more and is 3-2 in those contests.
+- Tampa Bay has entered four games this season as the underdog by -105 or more and is 1-3 in those contests.

-- The moneyline set for this matchup implies the Rays have a 52.4% chance of walking away with the win.
+- The Rays have an implied victory probability of 51.2% according to the moneyline set by oddsmakers for this matchup.

-- Games involving Tampa Bay have gone over the total set by sportsbooks in 24 of 43 chances this season.
+- Tampa Bay's games have gone over the total in 25 of its 44 chances.

 - The Rays have won every one of their four games against the spread this season.